-3.D.1 For Emission Point AA-012, the permittee shall operate and maintain each engine (including associated air pollution control equipment and monitoring equipment) in a manner consistent with safety and good air pollution control practices for minimizing emissions at all times.
-The general duty to minimize emissions does not require any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
+3.D.2 For Emission Points AA-008 and AA-013, the permittee shall operate and maintain each engine (including associated air pollution control equipment and monitor equipment) in a manner consistent with safety and good air pollution control practices for minimizing emissions.

-The determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ, which may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+The general duty to minimize emissions does not require the permittee to make you to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ, which may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of an engine.